Cyrano de Bergerac (1990 film): Plot

 The siege is harsh and brutal: the Cadets de Gascogne are starving.
 Christian does not know that Cyrano escapes over enemy lines twice each day to deliver a love letter written by Cyrano himself but signed with Christian's name, sent to Roxane.
-These letters draw Roxane out from the city of Paris to the war front.
+These letters draw Roxane out from the city of Paris to the war front to bring food to the troops.
 Although she has come to visit Christian, she admits to him that she has fallen in love with the author's soul, and would love the author even if he were ugly.
 Christian tries to find out whether Roxane loves him or Cyrano, and asks Cyrano to find out.
 However, during the subsequent battle, Christian is mortally wounded.
 The scene ends with the French returning to the battle.

-In the final scene of the play and film, fourteen years later, Roxane has entered a convent and retired from the world.
+In the final scene of the play and film, in 1654, Roxane has entered a convent and retired from the world.
 Cyrano has made many enemies with his writings; he is still free, but now poor.
 During this time, Cyrano has faithfully visited Roxane every week, never declaring his love.
 On this day, his enemies attack and mortally injure him.
 Cyrano nevertheless visits Roxane at the convent.
 When she mentions Christian's last letter, sensing his own mortality, Cyrano asks if he can read it.
 Roxane gives him the letter, which he reads movingly.
 Just before Cyrano dies, Roxane realizes that she has loved him all along.